MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 [!INCLUDE [temp](../includes/version-vsts-tfs-all-versions.md)]

-Configuration of Azure Boards to support your SAFe programs and portfolios requires performing the following tasks:
+This article walks you through the steps for converting a new project with a single team defined to one that is configured to support SAFe® programs and portfolios.
+Specifically, you'll learn how to configure Azure Boards to support SAFe® programs and portfolios by performing the following tasks:

 >[!div class="checklist"]
-> - Define your feature, program, and portfolio teams
+> - Define Agile feature, program, and portfolio teams
-> - Configure your hierarchy of Area Paths to support your teams
+> - Configure a hierarchy of Area Paths to support your teams
-> - Define your Iteration Paths to support your release trains, Program Increments, sprints, and Innovation and Planning (IP) Iterations
+> - Define Iteration Paths to support SAFe® release trains, Program Increments, sprints, and Innovation and Planning (IP) Iterations
-> - Configure each team's area paths, iteration paths, and team members
+> - Configure each team to support SAFe®

 You'll need to be a [member of the Project Administrators group](../../organizations/security/add-users-team-project.md) to make these configurations.
 If you're new to Azure Boards, we recommend that you review [About teams and Agile tools](../../organizations/settings/about-teams-and-settings.md) and [About area and iteration (sprint) paths](../../organizations/settings/about-areas-iterations.md) prior to adding and configuring your teams.

 Once you've performed these core configurations, you can then consider customizing your project to support specific business needs.
 This is addressed in [Customize Azure Boards to support SAFe&reg; ](safe-customize.md).

+> [!TIP]
+> If you plan to add custom work item types or custom portfolio backlogs, you may want to make those customizations first and then define and configure your teams.

 ## Team hierarchy